a2go/web-workshop/setup/README.md

 You can also run `go fmt` which is effectively a wrapper around `gofmt -l -w`, but it doesn't support the `-s` option, which finds places to simplify your code.

-The gofmt tool also offers some really cool tricks for refactorring your code.
+The gofmt tool also offers some really cool tricks for refactoring your code.
 [You can find out more here](https://blog.golang.org/go-fmt-your-code)

 ## Static Analysis and Linting